FXMacroData

 indicator_visual_artifactIndicator Visual ArtifactARead-onlyInspect

-Get indicator time series data with MCP Apps metadata so compatible clients can render an interactive chart artifact.
-Supported currencies: AUD, BRL, CAD, CHF, CNY, DKK, EUR, GBP, JPY, NZD, PLN, SEK, SGD, USD.
-Supported indicators: average_hourly_earnings, balance_on_goods, balance_on_services, boc_business_outlook, breakeven_inflation_rate, broad_money, building_approvals, building_permits, business_confidence, business_sentiment, cb_assets, commodity_price_energy, commodity_price_ex_energy, commodity_price_index, commodity_prices, consumer_confidence, consumer_expectations, consumer_sentiment, core_inflation, core_inflation_median, core_inflation_mom, core_inflation_trim, credit_growth, current_account_balance, deposit_rates, domestic_credit, durable_goods_orders, employment, exports, foreign_reserves, full_time_employment, fx_reserves, gdp, gdp_quarterly, gold_reserves, gov_bond_10y, gov_bond_1y, gov_bond_20y, gov_bond_2y, gov_bond_30y, gov_bond_3y, gov_bond_40y, gov_bond_4y, gov_bond_5y, gov_bond_7y, government_debt, house_price_index, household_credit, housing_starts, imports, industrial_production, inflation, inflation_expectations, inflation_linked_bond, inflation_mom, initial_jobless_claims, job_openings, kof_barometer, m1, m2, m3, money_supply_currency, money_supply_savings_deposits, money_supply_term_deposits, money_supply_transaction_deposits, monthly_cpi, mortgage_rate, nairu, nmi, non_farm_payrolls, part_time_employment, participation_rate, pce, pce_mom, pmi, policy_rate, ppi, ppi_mom, private_sector_credit, real_exchange_rate, retail_sales, risk_free_rate, sight_deposits, snb_balance_sheet, tankan_capex, terms_of_trade, trade_balance, trade_weighted_index, trimmed_mean_inflation, unemployment, wage_price_index, wages.
+Same payload as indicator_query, but also returns MCP Apps metadata so compatible clients (Claude Desktop, ChatGPT, etc.) render an interactive line chart instead of a JSON dump.
+Use this when the user explicitly asks to 'plot', 'chart', or 'visualize' an indicator.
+For pure data retrieval, prefer indicator_query (smaller payload).
+Supported currencies: AUD, BRL, CAD, CHF, DKK, EUR, GBP, JPY, NZD, PEN, PLN, SEK, SGD, USD.
+Supported indicators: average_hourly_earnings, balance_on_goods, balance_on_services, boc_business_outlook, breakeven_inflation_rate, broad_money, building_approvals, building_permits, business_confidence, business_sentiment, cb_assets, cb_reserves_domestic_currency, cb_reserves_foreign_currency, cb_reserves_gold, commodity_price_energy, commodity_price_ex_energy, commodity_price_index, commodity_prices, consumer_confidence, consumer_expectations, consumer_sentiment, core_inflation, core_inflation_median, core_inflation_mom, core_inflation_trim, core_pce, credit_growth, current_account_balance, deposit_rates, domestic_credit, durable_goods_orders, employment, exports, foreign_reserves, full_time_employment, fx_reserves, gdp, gdp_quarterly, gold_reserves, gov_bond_10y, gov_bond_1y, gov_bond_20y, gov_bond_2y, gov_bond_30y, gov_bond_3y, gov_bond_40y, gov_bond_4y, gov_bond_5y, gov_bond_7y, government_debt, house_price_index, house_prices, household_credit, housing_starts, imports, industrial_production, inflation, inflation_expectations, inflation_linked_bond, inflation_mom, initial_jobless_claims, job_openings, kof_barometer, m1, m2, m3, money_supply_currency, money_supply_savings_deposits, money_supply_term_deposits, money_supply_transaction_deposits, monthly_cpi, mortgage_rate, nairu, nmi, non_farm_payrolls, part_time_employment, participation_rate, pce, pce_mom, pmi, policy_rate, ppi, ppi_mom, private_sector_credit, real_exchange_rate, retail_sales, risk_free_rate, sight_deposits, snb_balance_sheet, tankan_capex, terms_of_trade, trade_balance, trade_weighted_index, trimmed_mean_inflation, unemployment, wage_price_index, wages.

 | Name | Required | Description | Default |